mvolkmann/blog/src/rust.md

 - functional - Functions can be stored in variables, passed to functions, and returned from functions.
 - somewhat object-oriented - Structs can have fields and methods (like classes).
-  These can be private or public (encapsulation).
+  These can be public or private, providing encapsulation.
-  Structs can implement traits (like interfaces).
+  Structs can implement traits which are like interfaces.
-  Traits can be used as types (achieves polymorphism).
+  Traits can be used as types which achieves polymorphism.
-  Structs can have fields whose types are other struct types (achieves composition), but they cannot inherit from other structs.
+  Structs can have fields whose types are other struct types which achieves composition, but they cannot inherit from other structs.
 - self-hosted (implemented in itself) since 2011

 Rust was created at Mozilla by Graydon Hoare,